 We must move forward on a foundation of togetherness.
 The American story is not “us versus them” in some protest polemic; that just reinforces our desire to see someone pay for what’s not working.
 It’s about being for progress for everyone everywhere.

 It’s about a commitment to equality that means an equal say in the values and path of our country for all citizens.
 A healthy government is equally accountable to everyone it represents, not just those who can afford access.
 It means proactively looking for needs and issues that can’t lobby us but are no less important.
 Justice must exist for everyone in our society in practice, not just in theory or our we all suffer the injustice of a sense that the rule of law is arbitrary.
-It’s about extending this commitment to justice and equality to our dealings with other countries through trade and diplomacy — making trade deals on the backs of the poor in other countries to make our lives easier and cheaper is not progress, it is the offshoring of worker exploitation.
+It’s about extending this commitment to justice and equality to our past as well as our present and extending it beyond our shores to our dealings with other countries through trade and diplomacy — making trade deals on the backs of the poor in other countries to make our lives easier and cheaper is not progress, it is the offshoring of worker exploitation.
 And it means that each of us engage in our communities — local, faith, issue, online, offline, wherever on whatever — in a way that demonstrates our awareness and commitment to each other.

 We don’t all have to become activists, but we do all need to embrace our role, big or small, in the world around us.
 Participation is not optional.
 We are either complicit in the continued erosion of faith or participating in the rebuilding of it — there is no opting out.
 We do believe in each other, but we’ve been told too many times that we don’t.
 We’ve allowed entertainment to masquerade as journalism to the point that not only can we not tell the difference, but also aren’t interested in what experts say.
 Corruption and self-centeredness are so deeply assumed in those who’ve succeeded because they demonstrate (despite what they sometimes say) so little desire for others to succeed that we aren’t interested in their genius or experience.
 We bandy about words like “establishment” and “elite” as more bogeymen to demonize, and in the process we’ve accidentally denigrated expertise to the point of having to learn everything from scratch and reinvent every wheel.
 We shouldn’t be pulling down the successful and the educated.
 But they, just like everyone else, must embrace their connection to those around them.
 Corruption and self-centeredness are rooted in entitlement — the mistaken belief that position, that success is theirs alone and entitles them to think only of themselves while we follow blindly to be taken advantage of as some faceless human input to their wealth machine.
 We must all not only be included in the progress of our society, but also in the process of designing of how our society functions and defining policies that ensure our collective success.

-If we choose to reengage with our original story, the one we started with about overcoming tyranny together, about creating a community that reflects our desire to embrace equality and opportunity for everyone — we can reclaim, reenergize, and rebuild a politics and government that serves us.
-We know we are capable of more, and we can remake our systems to prove it, to ensure it, and to elevate everyone.
+If we choose to reengage with our original story, the one we started with about overcoming tyranny together, about creating a community that reflects our desire to embrace equality and opportunity for everyone — we can reclaim, reenergize, and rebuild a politics and government that serves all of us.
+We know we are capable of more than our founding ever achieved, and we can remake our systems to prove it, to ensure it, and to elevate everyone.

 As long as we allow winning, rather than progress, to define politics and power, we will continue to not only feel lost but be lost.
 We must demand and drive an unrelenting cultural shift in how we define and what we expect from politics, politicians, and government.